bastienleonard/pysfml-cython/doc/sphinx/source/events.rst

    This class gives access to the real-time state of the mouse.
 It only contains static functions (a single mouse is assumed), so it's not meant to be instanciated.
+Calling the constructor will raise ``NotImplementedError``.

    This class allows users to query the mouse state at any time and directly, without having to deal with a window and its